German whist: Variations

-The score count always begins at the 7th trick taken in the endgame.
+One version of scoring is for the score count to begin at the 7th trick taken in the second stage.
 For instance in a high game 10 vs 3 cards gives 4 points to the one who took 10 tricks.
 If it was a low game, the 4 points goes to the other player.

+Another variation is for all 26 tricks to be scored.
+This results in a score which is more affected by luck.

 Strategy

+Although not all cards are shown (played or captured from the pack) after the first half of the game it is now possible to find out exactly which cards the other player has.
+The opponents cards are those which are not in the player's own hand and which have not been seen during the first half.
+It is no exaggeration to state that a significantly better player will always win, if not every hand at least most hands, independently of which cards the players randomly received in the initial deal.

 The strategy for the two variants, in the first stage, is slightly different.
 In the first variant the player must balance winning the current trick against the probability of winning future tricks.